YasinEhsan/developer-drills/README.md

 - Strategy 2 (Exposure) : Devise a method for the problem, then compare solutions.
 Code problem when unfamiliar
 - Strategy 3 (Motivate) : Knockout as many doable problems to get the ball rolling.
 Consistency is 🔑
 - Strategy 4 (Specific) : Interviewing soon.
 ROTE memorize recent questions.
 Find patterns.
+- Strategy 5 (PEMDAS): Find balance between frequently asked topics at companies applied to and do problem sets on topics less familiar.
+In my case, its graphs and DP.

 ## The Ultimate Technical Interview Guide